 Spinal manipulation goes by several different popular terms: spinal manipulation therapy (SMT), chiropractic treatment, chiropractic manipulation, chiropractic adjustment, and spinal adjustment.
 Most people know it by the audible effect of the treatment: “joint popping, back popping, neck popping.”
 Beyond that, the science and clinical rationale for spinal manipulation is not commonly known.
 This is unfortunate, […]

-Most people familiar with spinal manipulation as a helpful treatment of spinal problems have experienced a clicking sound during treatment.
+People familiar with chiropractic care likely have experienced the popping noise of chiropractic adjustments.
+This may feel and sound like a clicking of the spine during treatment.
 A doctor of chiropractic presses on your neck or back and, click, something happened.
-Later when someone asks you what happened at the doctor, you respond, “my neck popped,” or “my back clicked.”
-But what […]
+Later when someone asks you what happened at the doctor, you respond, “my neck […]